Graphs

 6. The measurements reported by this test appear in the Measurements list box, one or more of which can be picked.

-7. To override the default timeline, click on the icon.
+7. To override the default timeline, click on the Settings icon icon.
 The settings page appears, the period for which the variations of the selected measurements have to be analyzed can be specified using the Timeline list.
 You can either provide a fixed time line such as 1 hour, 2 days, etc., or select the Any option from the list to provide a From and To date/time for graph generation.

 8. The Graph button can be utilized to view the graph.
 The Data button will enable the supermonitor to view the table of data corresponding to the graph as in Figure 1.
 The user can print the graph using the Print button.
 Similarly, the graph data can also be saved as a PNG image using the save button in Figure 1.